 Bitsy Knox is a transdisciplinary artist, radio maker, and writer.

 In recent years, she has performed or exhibited work at Klosterruine (Berlin), Haus der Kulturen der Welt (Berlin), Kunstverein Bielefeld, KW Institute for Contemporary Art (Berlin), Martin Gropius Bau (Berlin), TENT (Rotterdam), Ashley Berlin, Hopscotch Reading Room (Berlin), Exile Gallery (Vienna), Une Une Une (Perpignan), Organhaus Art Centre (Chongqing), MACBA (Barcelona), W139 (Amsterdam), and Komplot (Brussels).
-Her writing has been published by e-flux, TABLOID Press, Pure Fyction, A Prior Magazine, and upcoming, by Sternberg Press.
+Her writing has been published by e-flux, TABLOID Press, Pure Fyction, A Prior Magazine, and Sternberg Press, among others.

 Bitsy hosts the monthly radio show Something Like on Cashmere Radio (Berlin) and 96.5 CHFR Hornby Island Community Radio, and has appeared as a guest host on Refuge Worldwide, Subcity Radio, and WFMU.
 Recent institutional partnerships include Kunstverein in Hamburg (with Montez Press Radio), Kölnischer Kunstverein, and Wellcome Trust/Mindscapes/Gropius Bau.

-Bitsy was born in Vancouver, the traditional, ancestral, and unceded territories of the of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations.
+Bitsy was born in Vancouver, situated on the traditional, ancestral, unceded territories of the of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations.